• Skip to primary navigation

 Mango overnight oats in a jar with diced mango.

 Add some toppings to make it fancy or eat it as is.
 Coconut yogurt makes it even creamier and toasted coconut flakes add a more tropical flavor.
-The best part is that breakfast is already ready when you wake up.
+The best part is that breakfast is already made when you wake up.

 Jump to: